sq-meng/multiflexxlib/README.md

 # multiflexxlib
 Tools library for inelastic neutron spectroscopy detector array MultiFLEXX.
 ## Introduction
-`multiflexxlib` is a Python package for visualization and treatment of neuron spectroscopy data from cold neutron continous angle multiple energy analysis (CAMEA) array detector MultiFLEXX.
-A detailed description on the detector can be found on [HZB website](https://www.helmholtz-berlin.de/forschung/oe/em/transport-phenomena/em-amct-instruments/flex/multiflexx_en.html)
+`multiflexxlib` is a Python package for visualization and treatment of neuron spectroscopy data measured with cold neutron array detector MultiFLEXX.
+A detailed description on the detector can be found on the [HZB website](https://www.helmholtz-berlin.de/forschung/oe/em/transport-phenomena/em-amct-instruments/flex/multiflexx_en.html).

 ## Required Environment
 This package requires python3 version > 3.5.
 For installation of Python environment under Windows it is recommended to install a scientific Python package such as [Anaconda](https://www.anaconda.com/download/) to make your life easier.